 GW offers a BSHS in Clinical Health Sciences is only available for active-duty Navy IDCs, Army 18Ds, and Air Force IDMTs.
 Coast Guardsmen who completed a Navy IDC School may be eligible, depending on their current duty assignment.
 Please contact the Program Coordinator if you have questions on your eligibility.
-We encourage you to look at the Clinical Management and Leadership or the Leadership for Emergency Action and Disaster Response programs as great alternatives.
+We encourage you to look at the Leadership for Emergency Action and Disaster Response programs as great alternative.

 The online BSHS in Clinical Health Sciences offers active-duty Navy IDCs, Army Special Forces Medical Sergeants (18Ds), and Air Force Independent Medical Technicians (IDMTs) a way to formalize their specialized military training with a degree from The George Washington University.
 All of our courses are offered online in a flexible, asynchronous format allowing students to pursue their degree, regardless of time zone, station, or overseas assignment.
 The clinical rotations are arranged by students in their current duty station or location.